arrogantrabbit/arrogantrabbit.github.io/_posts/2020-11-23-Duplicacy-Google-Workspace-Service-Account.markdown

    - For placing the datastore to hidden app-data folder that only duplciacy can access, without giving it full access to entire drive use  `../auth/drive.appdata` scope.
   Either click the checkbox next to the desired scope (`../auth/drive.appdata`) or paste the scope URL to "Manually add scopes" box.
 Then click `UPDATE`:
 ![App Name]({{ "/assets/gcp-api-scopes-selected-appdata.png" | absolute_url }})
-13. The scope would be added to the list of Sensitive scopes.
-(The appdata scope would have been added to the less restrictive non-sensitive scopes).
+13. The scope would be added to the list of Non-Sensitive scope list.
+The `drive` scope would have been added to the more restrictive sensitive scopes.
 Then click `SAVE AND CONTINUE`:
 ![App Name]({{ "/assets/gcp-api-scopes-added-nonsensitive.png" | absolute_url }})
 14. Confirmation screen will be displayed in a little while.
 Go back to "API & Services", "Credentials", and click `+ CREATE CREDENTIALS`.
 In the popup menu select "Service Account":
 ![App Name]({{ "/assets/gcp-api-create-credentials-appdata.png" | absolute_url }})
 15. Fill in service account details and click `CREATE`: